Michael Rubin (businessman): Philanthropy

 Rubin started the viral "ALL IN Challenge", which raised more than $60 million to fight food insecurity during the COVID-19 pandemic, with donations being made to charities including No Kid Hungry, Meals on Wheels, World Central Kitchen, and Feeding America.

 Rubin co-founded the criminal justice reform organization REFORM Alliance in January 2019, along with Meek Mill, Jay-Z, Robert Kraft, Michael Novogratz, Clara Wu Tsai, Daniel Loeb, Robert F. Smith, and Laura Arnold, sharing in a pledge of $50 million to the organization.
-Rubin also holds an annual gala to benefit REFORM Alliance at the Ocean City Casino Resort.
-In 2023, the gala raised $24 million.
+Rubin also holds an annual gala to benefit REFORM Alliance at the Ocean City Casino Resort in Atlantic City.
+In 2023, the gala raised $24 million for REFORM Alliance.

 In January 2022, Rubin and Meek Mill donated $15 million to 100 schools in Philadelphia, and in January 2023, they were joined by Kevin Hart in committing $7 million to 60 Philadelphia schools.
 Rubin and Mill also previously launched a $2 million scholarship fund to aid Philadelphia students during the COVID-19 pandemic.

-Also in 2023, Rubin launched Merch Madness Fan Gear Giveaway, which resulted in the donation of 300,000 items of fan gear to around 10,000 underserved families.
-In October 2023, Fanatics became Make-A-Wish's "Official Sports Partner."
+Also in 2023, Rubin launched Merch Madness Fan Gear Giveaway, where more than 300,000 items of licensed material were given to approximately 10,000 underserved families.
+Later that year, in October, Fanatics became Make-A-Wish's "Official Sports Partner" after Rubin pitched the idea to the Fanatics' senior leadership.

-In January 2025, Fanatics partnered with LA sports teams for the LA strong campaign.
-Rubin organized the event to support those impacted by the LA wildfires.
+In January 2025, Fanatics partnered with L.A. sports teams for a campaign called L.A.
+Strong after Rubin received a call from Dodgers Executive Vice President Lon Rosen.
+Rubin organized and launched the event the following day to support individuals impacted by the L.A. wildfires.